 Art In Literature: The Mary Lynn Kotz Award

-The Art in Literature Award recognizes an outstanding book that is written primarily in response to a work (or works) of art while also showing the highest literary merit, in and of itself, as a creative or scholarly work.
-The award is cosponsored by the Library of Virginia and the Virginia Museum of Fine Arts.
+ART IN LITERATURE: The Mary Lynn Kotz Award recognizes an outstanding book that is written primarily in response to a work (or works) of art while also showing the highest literary quality as a creative or scholarly work on its own merit.
+This unique award is cosponsored by two prestigious Virginia cultural institutions, the Library of Virginia and the Virginia Museum of Fine Arts.

 The award is named for journalist Mary Lynn Kotz, author of the award-winning biography Rauschenberg, A Life.
 A best-selling writer with four other nonfiction books, for years Mrs. Kotz has spoken publically and passionately to arts and literary organizations and general audiences about the need for clear, exciting writing about art.